RF64

 needed (the new maximum filesize is now approximately 16 exabytes).
 The format is transparent to the BWF and all its supplements and chunks.
 RF64 WAV files typically use the .wav file extension.

+RF64 is the basis for ITU recommendation ITU-R BS.2088, which defines a substantially similar standard, BW64, which replaces binary format metadata chunks with extensible XML metadata.
+EBU Tech 3306 Version 2 (2018) now recommends the use of BW64 format exclusively, to avoid duplication of standards.